lecilufa/waes/README.md

 **(host)/v1/diff/(ID)/right**

-Store right text to database if given id of text do not exist.<br>
+Store right text to database if text with given id do not exist.<br>
 If existed, it will update right text

 eg.<br>